the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 ```

 The beauty of this check?

 It's cheap.

 No need for LLMs, complex processing, or anything beyond a simple list comprehension.

+And it's easy to reason about.

 Of course, it's not perfect.
 For example, the coverage for this example will drop a bit if `logs` aren't mentioned, specifically.
-But it gives you a quick and easy guardrail against regressions.
+But it gives you a quick and easy guardrail against regressions, and is very tunable so you can focus on what's important.

-And it's easy to reason about.

-_And_ you can tune or weight things as needed to capture what is truly important, and avoid fussing over the less important details.

 #### BLEU, ROUGE, etc.

 Note that there are quite a few existing text similarity metrics out there that you can plug and play into your text evaluators.

-Often, they are tailored towards specific NLP tasks you might want your agent to handle.

-You can use BLEU for translation scoring, and ROGUE to assess summarization quality.
+Often, they are tailored towards specific NLP tasks you might want your agent to handle, such as BLEU for translation scoring, and ROGUE to assess summarization quality.

 The world is your oyster here.